Siren Queen: Hollywood's Fairyland rules

 Vo's first ideas for the novel began with seeing similarities between the 1930s Hollywood studio system and folklore depictions of Fairyland.
 Specifically, she describes Hollywood as mirroring Fairyland through "its promises of immortality and beauty, its penchant for stealing names and faces, the prevalence of bets you can’t win unless you can and some really, really dark underpinnings."
 In Siren Queen, this connection is expressed through the fantasy worldbuilding of the setting, which has some elements of allegory.
-Vo's setting builds on the literary convention of depicting Hollywood as "a kind of hallucinogenic inferno of ambition, lust, corruption, and betrayal."
+According to Gary K. Wolfe, Vo's setting builds on the literary convention of depicting Hollywood as "a kind of hallucinogenic inferno of ambition, lust, corruption, and betrayal."
 A central theme of the novel is that exploitative systems allow for few good choices, and even successful agreements can be akin to "monkey's-paw pacts" when negotiating with dangerous powers.

 Outsider status and monstrosity

-Luli navigates Hollywood as "a multiple outsider in a rigged system" according to Gary K. Wolfe, facing racism (especially Chinese exclusionism), sexism, and queerphobia.
+Wolfe describes Luli as "a multiple outsider in a rigged system", facing racism (especially Chinese exclusionism), sexism, and queerphobia.
 Others often perceive her as inherently monstrous or not-fully-human due to her marginalized identity.
 Commenting on Luli's main character traits, Vo has said that "like a lot of mean people out there, she is afraid all the time."
 Her pursuit of stardom is, in part, an attempt to avoid the limited social roles available to her in her ordinary life -- even though success in Hollywood requires navigating the equally limited fictional roles offered by those with the most power.
 A central question of the book is whether Luli desires stardom so much that she will sacrifice her authenticity by accepting racial stereotypes in her roles and keeping her queer relationships secret.
 Her embrace of her monstrous siren character accompanies an embrace of a non-assimilationist strategy: she claims power by setting her own terms and forcing others to accede to them, sometimes ruthlessly.